practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 end
 ```

-Note that I’m supplying a default for the options argument, since it’s just a hash that gets passed onto Typhoeus::Request, and it’s something you’ll have available at the same type you have the URL.
-Because there is a sensible default (an empty hash), you could argue that this argument is more of an Adjustment, described below.
+Note that I’m supplying a default for the options argument, since it’s just a
+hash that gets passed onto Typhoeus::Request, and it’s something you’ll have
+available at the same type you have the URL.
+Because there is a sensible default
+(an empty hash), you could argue that this argument is more of an Adjustment,
+described below.

-If options was a more complex object, something that might have peers of its own, I would probably treat it as an Adjustment.
-I find test-driven development really helpful in cases like this because often the tests can help you feel out which approach is more appropriate (which is the whole premise of the Growing Object Oriented Software book).
+If options was a more complex object, something that might have peers of its
+own, I would probably treat it as an Adjustment.
+I find test-driven development
+really helpful in cases like this because often the tests can help you feel out
+which approach is more appropriate (which is the whole premise of the Growing
+Object Oriented Software book).

 ### Notifications

-“Peers that need to be kept up to date with the object’s activity.
-The object will notify interested peers whenever it changes state or performs a significant action.
-Notifications are ‘fire and forget’; the object neither knows nor cares which peers are listening.”
+> Peers that need to be kept up to date with the object’s activity.
+The object
+> will notify interested peers whenever it changes state or performs a
+> significant action.
+Notifications are ‘fire and forget’; the object neither
+> knows nor cares which peers are listening.

-In the HttpRequest example, success_callbacks and failure_callbacks are the notifications.
+In the HttpRequest example, success_callbacks and failure_callbacks are the
+notifications.
 Another object can register for success notifications like this:

 ```ruby
 # how to use HttpRequest#on_success to register a Notification